apr explained, finally

 We think interest should be easier to understand.

-Weren't expecting that were you.
-See, that annualised percentage rate is converted into a monthly one.
+Weren't expecting that, were you?
+That annualised percentage rate is converted into a monthly one when you borrow.
 So you take £100 and multiply it by 2.21% and... bingo!
 Not so bad, right?

 Don't worry, no one really gets this stuff.